The-Powder-Toy/tptmp/README.md

 ### Static configuration

-Static configuration is the collection of settings that only ever change when you, the server administrator, changes them.
+Static configuration is the collection of settings that only ever change when the server administrator changes them.
 This includes things such as which interface to listen on, how many clients are allowed to connect at once, the path to the dynamic configuration file, etc. All static configuration happens in [tptmp/server/config.lua](tptmp/server/config.lua), see that file for further